tanabee/gas-codelab/docs/codelab.md

 You need own Gmail or G Suite account.
 Please [create Gmail account](https://accounts.google.com/signup) if you don't have.

 Negative
-: If you use Gmail for the first time, you need to follow below
+: If you use Gmail for the first time, you need to follow below.

 ### 1. Open mail-to-me application